univention/ucsschool-id-connector/docs/source/admin.rst

    their operator organizations ("Schulbetreiber"), and possibly ministerial departments above them.

-   There are several components used within UCS\@school, Kelvin (see below) being one of them.
+   There are several components used within |UAS|, Kelvin (see below) being one of them.

    You need to be able to:
-   - know about UCS\@school objects
+   - know about |UAS| objects
-   - know the difference between UCS\@school-objects and UDM objects
+   - know the difference between |UAS|-objects and UDM objects

    |rarr| https://help.univention.com/t/how-a-ucs-school-user-should-look-like/15630 |br|
    |rarr|  https://help.univention.com/t/ucs-school-work-groups-and-school-classes/16925 |br|